Latest Review of our Charity Projects

 Glue Clubs - Rural Education

 STREET CHILDREN’S PROJECT "CASA PISTRUIATUL"

-This is a report by our long serving Director of Programmes, Julia Smyth, who retired a few years ago but in late 2013 kindly agreed to visit the projects in Romania - most of which she had set up - and report on their progress.
+This is a report by our long serving Director of Programmes, Julia Smyth, who retired a few years ago but recently kindly agreed to visit the projects in Romania - most of which she had set up - and report on their progress.

 The Street Children’s shelter/refuge Casa Pistruiatul was opened in Bacau in 1998.
 It was closed ten years later in 2008 when services were taken over by Bacau City Council.
 Before the handover and closure, FSC staff worked with County Social Workers in the Outreach Work on the streets.
 I worked alongside these teams during Project Reviews of the early 2000’s and the collaboration was very good.
 I felt then that the caring and concerned approach of the FSC staff had a positive influence on state employees who had been accustomed to working under a more rigid system.

 The attached Activities and Beneficiary graphs show that beneficiary numbers grew from 16 children in 1998 to 123 in 2008.
 471 children lived at Casa Pistruiatul for various lengths of time during it’s operation.
 The total cost of the project over ten years was £481,708 representing 5.96% of FSC’s expenditure 1997 - 2012.

 FSC staff worked with the County staff in outreach work on the streets for 2 years after the refuge was closed and there is still good collaboration with the County Services.

 Lenuta Nastac and Gabriel Ungureanu are still in contact with about 25 former children and they provide: